ItsAditya-xyz/4CardsCrypto/README.md

 Bugs in current game:

-- when card is distributed, not all players are seeing the same player as first mover
+- POV for the player is messed up. it changes when game moves.
+- card distribution is fucked up.
+One player received 3 cards